Lin-Kyi/lin-kyi.github.io/_pages/about.md

 My hometown is Toronto, Canada 🍁.
 I am happy to be living in Germany for the duration of my PhD because I like to travel!

 In my free time, I enjoy hiking, watercolour painting, [painting on hikes](https://en.wikipedia.org/wiki/En_plein_air), playing the [ocarina](https://en.wikipedia.org/wiki/Ocarina), and dabble in various crafts such as knitting, bookbinding, sewing, and scrapbooking.

+Due to my unexpected (but very exciting!) journey into computer science research, I want to expand our ideas of what "computer science" is to encourage more diversity in this field.
+Stereotypes about computer science and computer scientists deter many women and underrepresented groups from pursuing computer science [[read more here]](https://www.semanticscholar.org/paper/Cultural-stereotypes-as-gatekeepers%3A-increasing-in-Cheryan-Master/d1acea2d2928dac63e9594890c1208699440ded0).
+Accidentally stumbling upon this wonderful career path after taking a course on design in undergrad has led me to realize how broad and interesting computer science is; just look at the cool work being published at top computer science conferences such as [CHI](https://dl.acm.org/conference/chi), [CSCW](https://dl.acm.org/conference/cscw), [FAccT](https://dl.acm.org/conference/facct), etc. to understand how wide this field can be.

+If you are from the social sciences and interested in pivoting to computer science, please feel free to reach out to me and I'd be happy to chat!